Fenris42/Fenris42.github.io/Game_Modding.md

 - Default tunnel program was very basic and was insufficient for my needs.
 	- Tunnel was dug to a length input at start and did not return.
 	- Completion resulted in having to go down a tunnel to retrieve the turtle.
-	- The turtle did not stop if its inventory was full and would leave items on the ground.
+	- The turtle did not stop if its inventory was full, and anything subsequently mined would be left on the ground.
 	- Inventory would be mostly junk blocks like cobblestone and little ore.
 	- The tunnel would be dark and full of monsters.